bezverec/kju-ar/README.md

 # About
 Simple QR generator written for my personal needs.
 The GUI is in Czech only.
+There is only Windows release.

 # TO-DO
 - English localization.